Pylons/colander/docs/binding.rst

           default_date = datetime.date.today(),
           categories = [('one', 'One'), ('two', 'Two')]
           )

+We use ``colander.deferred`` in its preferred manner here: as a decorator to a function that takes two arguments.
+For a schema node value to be considered deferred, it must be an instance of ``colander.deferred`` and using that class as a decorator is the easiest way to ensure that this happens.

 To perform binding, the ``bind`` method of a schema node must be called.  ``bind`` returns a *clone* of the schema node (and its